codewars/docs/content/languages/cpp/authoring/index.md

 Due to the complicated compilation model of C++ code, paired with the fact that Codewars strictly enforces the names, amount, and meaning of source files, the code runner uses a `[template]()` (TODO: document C++ runner template) to concatenate all kata snippets into a single translation unit.
 This fact has various consequences on the code, some positive, and some negative: namespace pollution, symbols introduced by one snippet being visible in other snippets, etc. However, in the majority of cases, it does not affect kata in any way, and whenever possible, this behavior should be treated as an implementation detail of the C++ code runner.
 Kata snippets should be treated as separate source files, if possible.

 One consequence of using a template is that the signature of a solution function can be modified by the user in a way which can affect tests.
-To avoid the possibility of users tampering with the prototype of a solution function, it's recommended to re-declare it in the tests snippet.
+Make sure that tests are not possible to work around by users tampering with the prototype of the solution function.
+One possible way to ensure this is to re-declare the solution function in the tests snippet.

 Another issue caused by the use of the template is excessive namespace pollution.
 See paagraph on [namespaces](#namespaces) for more details.